vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 Ścitta, Karmavipāka and about 15 more topics 1590-1630 AD--Nandapandita, author of several works such as

-Vaijayanti (com. on Visnudharmasūtra), Sraddba-kalpalatā,
+Vaijayanti (com. on Viṣṇudharmasūtra), Sraddba-kalpalatā,

 Suddhicandrikā, Dattakamīmāmsā 1610-1640--Kamalakarabhatta, author of Nirnayasındhu and over